Gender equality progression requires men and women at the table

 - We’re still living in a world where a female can be fired for flipping President Trump the bird and yet, he is still President after bragging about grabbing women’s pussies

-The most perplexing part of it all is that gender equality for women benefits men.
-The current Minister for Women, Kelly O’Dwyer, put the question forward recently about how we support men into more part time work.
-The answer is creating systems that betters the economic equality of women.
-The more women who can participate the way they want to, the more men who can do the same.
+This arrangement benefits both women and men.
+As an example, the current Minister for Women, Kelly O’Dwyer, put the question forward recently about how we support men into more part time work.
+The answer is creating systems that betters the progression of women.
+The more women who can successfully participate in work the way they want to, the more men who can do the same.

 Shevonne Joyce is a Mentor, Speaker and Social Commentator who works with female entrepreneurs to position them as the go-to brand.